JRogul/MachineLearning/algorithm/from_scratch/Readme.md

 |	Sunny|	Mild|	High  |	True |	No  |

+## Logistic Regression

+Simple implementation of logistic regression using numpy with artifically generated data.

 ## Linear Regression

-Simple linear regression created with numpy tested on artifically generated data
+Simple implementation of linear regression using numpy with artifically generated data.

-## Logistic Regression

-Simple logistic regression created with numpy tested on artifically generated data